ovishesh/BotBuilder-Docker/README.md

 - Replace your base image in the `Dockerfile` with your choice of tag version from [https://hub.docker.com/r/appsvc/dotnetcore/](https://hub.docker.com/r/appsvc/dotnetcore/)

 ### For `node`
+- Replace your base image in the `Dockerfile` with your choice of tag version from [https://hub.docker.com/r/appsvc/node/](https://hub.docker.com/r/appsvc/node/)

 ### For `python`